AR-Fahad/meeting-room-booking-system-client/README.md

-# QMeet Frontend
+# MBooking Frontend

-This is the client-side code for **QMeet**, a modern meeting room booking system.
-QMeet offers an intuitive platform for users to book meeting rooms and various types of rooms on a slot basis.
+This is the client-side code for **MBooking**, a modern meeting room booking system.
+MBooking offers an intuitive platform for users to book meeting rooms and various types of rooms on a slot basis.
 It provides an efficient interface for selecting rooms, choosing time slots, and completing bookings securely.

 ## Live URL